 - Physical DifficultyThis is the average user-submitted rating on the physical difficulty of this route.
 In general, green is beginner, blue is intermediate, black is advanced/most difficult and double-black is expert-only.
 It is recommended that users build up to black and double-black routes.

 - Technical DifficultyThis is the average user-submitted rating on the technical difficulty of this route.
 In general, green is beginner, blue is intermediate, black is advanced/most difficult and double-black is expert-only.
 It is recommended that users build up to black and double-black routes.

-Iceberg Lake is a wonderful hike in the Many Glacier area, especially early in the season when there are still icebergs contrasting the incredible blue of the water!
+Iceberg Lake is a wonderful hike in the Many Glacier area, especially early in the season when there are still icebergs that contrast the incredible blue colour of the water!
 The trail also includes beautiful wildflower meadows and stunning mountain views.

 Halfway down the parking lot beside the Motor Inn are signs pointing towards Ptarmigan Tunnel and Iceberg Lake.
 These signs direct you up a road, past several small cabins to a tiny parking lot for guests staying at the Swiftcurrent Motor Inn.
 Right past the small parking lot is the trailhead for both trails.

 The first 4.5 km of the path is similar between Ptarmigan Tunnel and Iceberg Lake.
 Emerge from the trees and hug the right side of the valley as you veer right below Ht.
 Henkel.
 You will be given great views across the valley with glimpses of Mount Grinnell and Mount Wilbur.
 The grade is slightly uphill, though nothing too steep.
 You will re-enter the trees as you approach the junction.
 Right before the junction are the beautiful Ptarmigan Falls, which have a smooth rocky place to sit – a perfect halfway break!